nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 `Idle`, `Hovered`, `Pressed Down`, `Disabled`, `Loading`

-Colloquially called “state”. although only a subset of it.
+This category is colloquially called “state”, although it’s only a subset of them.

 “Pressed down” is preferred to “Active”, as per WCAG.